Jyotirmoyp/cv/index.md

 • Obtained __Third highest marks in Undergraduate__ Batch (81.7%) at Department of Geological sciences, Jadavpur University, 2010- 2013

-• GOld medalist for securing highest marks in undergraduate 1 st and 2 nd year (2010 - 2012), Jadavpur University
+• __Gold medalist__ for securing highest marks in undergraduate 1 st and 2 nd year (2010 - 2012), Jadavpur University

 • Qualified for National Eligibility Test __(NET)__ for pursing doctoral degree in India: Rank-18 in 2015, Rank 99 in 2014.